bevyengine/bevy-website/release-content/0.16/migration-guides/17029_Refactor_hierarchyrelated_commands_to_remove_structs.md

-Several commands have been refactored to be methods of `Commands` instead of individual structs.
+Several commands have been refactored to internally use closures instead of individual structs, and their structs have been removed.

 If you were queuing the structs of hierarchy-related commands directly, you will need to change them to methods implemented on `EntityCommands`: